arialdomartini/arialdomartini.github.io/_posts/2026-02-20-pre-emptive-commit-comments.md

 A message such as:

 ```
-- Use Set instead of List
+Use Set instead of List
 ```

 is neither a commitment nor a behaviour description: it's an activity report.
 It could be written in the style of a BDD method:

 ```
-When the user saves the file, a preview is shown
+When the cart contains more than 10k items doesn't crash
 ```

 That's not a cosmetic difference.
 The former is about the actions